The Custodian of the two Holy Mosques' Overseas Scholarship Program, Phase III 2015 - 2019 (G):

 "Your Job First and then Your Scholarship" Program:

-The number of universities, and study seats has increased, and specializations offered by universities have become diverse.
-From this point, it became necessary to develop a work mechanism for the program to increase its effectiveness in line with the requirements of the current stage to serve comprehensive, and sustainable development, especially in light of the emergence of indications, that some of the graduates who benefited from the program were late in getting the intended job of their choice, as well as the emergence of signs, that some of the disciplines. for which the graduates received scholarships, are offered by domestic universities.
+The number of universities and study seats has increased and specializations offered by universities have become Diverse.
+From this point, it became necessary to develop a work mechanism for the program to increase its effectiveness in line with the requirements of the current stage to serve comprehensive and sustainable development, especially in light of the emergence of indications, that some of the graduates who benefited from the program were late in getting the intended job of their choice, as well as the emergence of signs, that some of the disciplines for which the graduates received scholarships, are offered by domestic universities.

-The new mechanism adopted for the implementation of the third stage of the Custodian of The Two Holy Mosques' overseas scholarship program (Your Job First, and Then Your Scholarship) seeks effective partnerships between the Ministry, and other public institutions in KSA in the field of overseas scholarships, and employment.
-The mechanism aims at the following:
+The new mechanism adopted for the implementation of the third stage of the Custodian of the two Holy Mosques' overseas scholarship program (Your Job First and Then Your Scholarship) seeks effective partnerships between the ministry and other government institutions in KSA in the field of overseas scholarships and employment.

 - Directly determine actual career opportunities in the various development sectors.

-- Identify fields of quality study, and specialties as per the priorities of development in KSA.
+- Identify fields of quality study and specialties as per the priorities of development in KSA.

-- Properly distribute human resources, and make sure that these resources are not focused on disciplines, not linked to the needs of the labor market, and direct these resources to rare, and required disciplines.
+- Properly distribute human resources, and make sure that these resources are not focused on disciplines not linked to the needs of the labor market and direct these resources to rare and required disciplines.

-- Promote the values of quality, and excellence in the Custodian of The Two Holy Mosques' overseas scholarship program.
+- Promote the values of quality and excellence in the Custodian of the two Holy Mosques' overseas scholarship program.

 - Link candidates' capacities to the career fields appropriate for them.

-- Expand the admission, disciplines, and academic levels base, in the Custodian of The Two Holy Mosques' program to ensure maximum benefits from the program.
+- Expand the admission, disciplines and academic levels base, in the Custodian of the two Holy Mosques' program to ensure maximum benefits from the program.

-Your Job First, and Then Your Scholarship Program's Steps:
+"Your Job First and Then Your Scholarship" Program Steps:

-- The beneficiaries take part in the selection of candidates based on professional controls relevant to their areas of specialty, and activities.
-The final list of candidates is then submitted to the Ministry.
+- The beneficiaries take part in the selection of candidates based on professional controls relevant to their areas of specialty and activities.
+The final list of candidates is then submitted to the ministry.

-- The beneficiaries take part in the follow-up of the conditions of those who have received overseas scholarships, to ensure quality, and achievement of the program objectives.
+- The beneficiaries take part in the follow-up of the conditions of those who have received overseas scholarships, to ensure quality and achievement of the program objectives.

 - The beneficiaries are committed to hiring students (after graduation) who received scholarships to study disciplines required by respective beneficiary.